Will lack of sleep affect your skin?

 How to hydrate your skin

 Look for products that contain ingredients that support the body’s natural sleep functions.
 For example, products containing Carrot Seed Oil give skin a firmer, fresher appearance by helping the body expel toxins and water build-up in the dermal tissue.
-We designed a two-step system specifically for dull, stressed-out skin.
+We designed a range of skincare specifically for dull, stressed-out skin.
 It contains a rich, hydrating blend of Babassu Kernel, Hemp, Rosehip and Sea Buckthorn oils, along with a proprietary blend of Carrot Seed, Frankincense and other essential oils that support skin health.
 If you are in your late 30’s, 40’s +, we recommend layering.
-Apply an overnight serum first, and then lock-in the nutrients with a hydrating face cream.
+Apply an overnight serum first, and then lock-in the nutrients with a hydrating face balm.